 All food businesses struggle to perfectly hit inventory par levels.
 Relying on historical data helps you make the best projection possible, but it’s impossible to predict exactly what customers will order.
 One major benefit to catering—especially when you’ve established a required notification window—is that you can order perishable ingredients with greater precision.
 This greatly improves your ability to order just what you’ll need for a set number of patrons, reducing the overhead cost of spoilage.

 Unlike the typical constraints around service delivery in your establishment, catering empowers you to create unique experiences based on the needs of individual clients.
 You could simply offer standard table service as you do in your restaurant, or you can vary your services by offering passed hors d’oeuvres, buffet style, or service stations.

 Flexible service delivery creates the opportunity to establish dynamic pricing, which can help you better control resources and drive greater revenue.
 A meal offered buffet style, the most common in the industry, requires far less labor than a full-service experience.
-Passed appetizers however might require more than usual to ensure that enough food is flowing through the crowd.
-The best part is any given event can utilize just one or multiple options, giving you the ability to tailor service to the client’s specific needs.
+Passed appetisers however might require more than usual to ensure that enough food is flowing through the crowd.
+The best part is any given event can utilise just one or multiple options, giving you the ability to tailor service to the client’s specific needs.

 | See Also: A New POS for a Five Generation Bakery |

 Catering can open the door to premium offerings